jkarreth/jpr-bst-file/README.md

 * Between author and year: aysep
 * Between years with common author: yysep
 * Next before post-note: notesep

+The last two lines ensure a full stop after table and figure numbers and Roman numerals for tables

 ### Inline Citation